Report: Corporate climate pledges are weaker than they seem

 The report did note some things it said the companies are doing well.
 Shipping company Maersk received the best ratings despite the challenges its industry faces in reducing emissions.
 The authors noted that Maersk is pursuing alternative fuels and has partnered with a renewable energy company to establish a factory for e-methanol.
 Maersk did not immediately respond to requests for comment.

 Most of the companies studied, 15 of them, have outlined plans to reduce their “Scope 1” and “Scope 2” emissions, which are emissions released directly by the company or by its using electricity, the report said.
-But those companies didn’t address their “Scope 3” emissions; these include emissions released by customers who use their products.
+But those companies didn’t address their “Scope 3” emissions; these include emissions released by suppliers or customers that use their products.
 Scope 3 emissions account for, on average, 87% of all emissions for the 25 companies studied, the group said.

 The report commended Walmart, which pledged to be net-zero by 2040, for following good practice by committing to reduce its operational emissions to zero without the use of offsets and setting near-term goals for those reductions which include using 100% renewable energy by 2035.
 But Walmart was faulted for not including Scope 3 emissions.
 Walmart does have a voluntary program that guides its product suppliers to reduce emissions, and nearly a quarter of its suppliers have joined, the report said.